MCLDG-zz/kubernetes-on-aws-quickstart/README.md

 # Kubernetes on AWS - Quick Start
-The goal of this quick start is to build a complete Kubernetes ecosystem so developers don't have to.
+The goal of this quick start is to build a complete Kubernetes ecosystem on AWS so developers don't have to.
 This allows developers to focus on what they're good at - writing code - and removes the need for them to do R&D to determine which components to install to build a Kubernetes stack.